-In 2013, there were approximately 119 jobs in Nibley and 1,431 households, or 0.08 jobs for every household in the City.
+In 2013, there were approximately 1192 jobs in Nibley and 1,4313 households, or 0.08 jobs for every household in the City.
 The very low ratio of jobs to households in Nibley is indicative of a "bedroom community" within a larger metropolitan area, where most residents work elsewhere.
 Throughout the public involvement process, residents expressed a desire for Nibley to retain its small town feel, but to provide a few more local conveniences and employment opportunities, such as a grocery store or restaurants.
-It is not the desire of residents for Nibley City to incorporate significant employement opportunities.
 It is not likely that the jobs/housing ratio will rise significantly in the future, but it should rise slightly.
 As a comparision, Logan City has a jobs/housing balance of 2.6, or 2.6 jobs for every household in the City.

-Source: Utah Department of Workforce Services, Workforce Research & Analysis, Annual Report of Labor Market Information, 2010.
+2 Source: Utah Department of Workforce Services, Workforce Research & Analysis, Annual Report of Labor Market Information, 2010.
 3 Source: U.S. Department of Commerce, 2013.
 Census Bureau, American Community Survey Office